Heat (1972 film)

-Heat is a 1972 American comedy drama film written and directed by Paul Morrissey, produced by Andy Warhol, and starring Joe Dallesandro, Sylvia Miles and Andrea Feldman.
-The film was conceived by Warhol as a parody of the 1950 film Sunset Boulevard.
+Heat is a 1972 American comedy drama film written and directed by Paul Morrissey, produced by Andy Warhol, and scored by John Cale.
+The film stars Warhol superstars Joe Dallesandro, Sylvia Miles and Andrea Feldman.
+It was conceived by Warhol as a parody of the 1950 film Sunset Boulevard.
 It is the final installment of the "Paul Morrissey Trilogy" produced by Warhol, following Flesh (1968) and Trash (1970).

 Plot

 Joey Davis is an unemployed former child star who supports himself as a hustler in Los Angeles.
 Joey uses sex to get his landlady to reduce his rent, then seduces Sally Todd, a former Hollywood starlet.

 Sally tries to help Joey revive his career but her status as a mediocre ex-actress proves to be quite useless.
 Sally's psychotic daughter, Jessica, further complicates the relationship between Sally and the cynical, emotionally numb Joey.